 My Father spoke in riddles, making you think one minute and confusing you the next.

-Like the baffling statement “You can’t start out in life with a broken garden hoe” made days before my wedding.
-It caused confusion for twenty-eight years.
+Like the baffling statement “You can’t start life with a broken garden hoe” made days before my wedding.
+It confused me for twenty-eight years.

 His famous remark;

 don’t tell anyone what goes on in this house.

 Keeping family secrets, I lived in the darkness with fear and carried heavy burdens.
 A battered heart split open at forty-six, and sinister secrets and burning emotional pain spilled out.